-HMRC recognises that not all organisations are fit to use the digital tools required for MTD and will review potential exemptions on a case-by-case basis.
+HMRC recognises that not all organisations are fit to use the digital tools required for MTD.
+Therefore it will review potential exemptions on a case-by-case basis.

 While the process of Making Tax Digital is already in action, further changes to the system must be anticipated.

-Our specialist tax team are on hand to support you through the switch to digital, ensuring you are compliant and benefiting from the digitised tax system.
+Our specialist tax team are on hand to support you through the switch to digital.
+We’ll ensure you are compliant and benefiting from the digitised tax system.